delorenj/did-stuff/README.md

 #### Configured for AWS Bedrock (Claude 3.5 Sonnet)

-> Note: If you choose AWS Bedrock, you must ensure your AWS credentials are configured (and logged in if your company uses SSO).
+> Note: If you choose AWS Bedrock, you must ensure your AWS credentials are configured and you have access to the model requested.

+If your company uses SSO make sure your session is logged in using `aws sso login`

 ```json
 {